 “The 2015 Chianti Classico Riserva is one of the more reticent wines of the vintage.
 There is good depth and structure in the glass, but the tannins are a bit firm, while the wine is quite unyielding.
 It will be interesting to see if the 2015 opens up with time in the glass.
 My impression today is that the tannins may be a bit too big for the wine's mid-weight frame.
 We will see.”

-A new take on a past tradition, which culminated with the 1999 vintage, Querciabella's Chianti Classico Riserva returns to the Querciabella range with limited bottlings in the best vintages.
-Following years of steady expansion throughout Chianti Classico, meticulous site selection and a rigorous micro-vinification regime have given rise to Querciabella’s historic Sangiovese project, which has produced a series of outstanding single-vineyard bottlings as well as this Riserva.
+A new take on a past tradition, which culminated with the 1999 vintage, Querciabella's Chianti Classico Riserva returned to the Querciabella range with limited bottlings of the 2011 vintage.

 The Riserva, a blend of exceptional lots of grapes from the communes of Greve, Radda and Gaiole, is one of the fruits of an unprecedented effort led by Querciabella to identify the finest sub-zones for the cultivation of Sangiovese across the region.